Length 7.5 km (4.7 miles), terrain flat with one easy hill

 Dortmund is a traditional steel and coal town, and the biggest beer-brewing city in Germany.
-But despite its industrial nature, here is a route that takes you through parkland almost the whole way for two kilometers from the town center to one of the nicest parks you'll ever visit.
+But despite its industrial nature, this is a route that takes you through parkland for almost the whole way, leading you for two kilometers from the town center to one of the nicest parks you'll ever visit.

 |Westfalenpark view towards Phönix steel works|